Yuexiu, Guangzhou: Government

 The Guangdong Department of Education is headquartered in Yuexiu District.

+Demographics

+The area of Xiaobei, within the district, has been a significant Muslim community in the area for decades.
+Xiaobei, which has been nicknamed "Little Africa" and "Chocolate City" due to the number of Sub-Saharan Africans who live and work in the area, hosts a diverse population of Muslims from Central and Northwest China, Sub-Saharan Africa, the Middle East, North Africa, and the Indian subcontinent.

 Economy

+As of 2023, Yuexiu District has a gross domestic product of 381.024 billion renminbi.

 Creative Power Entertaining is headquartered in the Wuzi Building in the Yuexiu District.

 The Mainland China offices of Dairy Farm Group are located at the Guangdong Mechanical Sub-Building in the district.

+Culture

+Due to the notable Muslim population within the Xiaobei neighborhood, the area has attracted a cluster of Halal butchers, restaurants, and various stores.

 Transportation

 Metro

-Yuexiu is currently served by four metro lines operated by the Guangzhou Metro:
+Yuexiu is currently serviced by seven metro lines operated by the Guangzhou Metro: